 There is a reason we don’t encourage people to sit on their mattresses including the sides; taking all our weight and slamming it down in one area works that part of the bed very hard.
 When we use an adjustable bed, we are lifting the head and feet of the bed, forcing our weight down into one specific spot of the mattress.
 The best way to reduce excess wear is to avoid extreme positions such as elevating the head or feet all the way to the max.
 A slight head and foot elevation will be easier on the bed than elevating into an upright seated position.
 The goal is to sleep better.
 If an adjustable platform allows helps you to sleep better then the tradeoff is a lower life expectancy of a mattress.

 3. Motor Burnouts- Adjustable base motors are designed to run for short periods of time.
-Most people adjust their bed in a position where they are comfortable and stay in that position for the night or a few hours.
+Most people adjust their beds in a position where they are comfortable and stay in that position for the night or a few hours.
 If the bed is continuously used, motor burnouts can occur.
 For example, as a rule of thumb, you don’t want to run the motor for more than 2 minutes over an 18-minute period.
 (Please read your manual for the exact details regarding your exact base).
 Since the motors are not being used frequently, you should expect a long life expectancy on your adjustable base motors.
 Please be sure to hide the remotes from children or educate them on the proper use so you too can experience a long adjustable bed life.

-4. Weight Limits- Many bases have weight restrictions on their bases which, if exceeded, voids the warranty.
+4. Weight Limits- Many bases have weight restrictions on their bases which, if exceeded, void the warranty.
 These can vary depending upon the manufacturer, but usually, they average around 450 lbs per Twin XL (2 Twin XL bases= 1 King), Full 500 lbs, Queen 600 lbs.
 For example, let’s take the Queen size.
 If you have memory foam, latex, or Tempurpedic bed (these are usually the heaviest) and it weighs upwards of 150 lbs., this gives you only 450 lbs of play (or 225 lbs per person) before you would technically void the warranty of the product (again this would depend upon the manufacturer, please read your warranty)

 5. Cleaning Under and Moving an Adjustable Platform – Adjustable bases can be extremely heavy.
 With most models weighing upwards of 150 lbs to 200 lbs, these things are not designed to be moved once they are put in place.
 Not only are they heavy, but they are usually not easy to carry as they lack places to grab onto.
 It will be worth the $100 average delivery charge for most people to have their adjustable bed delivered.

 6. Warranty- While most adjustable foundations seem very attractive at first glance, it is best if you investigate the warranties for more detail.
 Most adjustable bed warranties are prorated, meaning they are not covered fully for the full length of the warranty.
-An example would be that for a certain length of the warranty it is fully covered, another length parts/labor are covered, or just parts only.
+An example would be that for a certain length of the warranty it is fully covered, for another length parts/labor are covered, or just parts only.
 Shipping of parts or labor costs may have to be paid by the customer.
 It’s always important to ask for details of the warranty before purchasing the product so that you will know exactly what it’s covering before making a purchasing decision.

-8. Pets under the bed- If your cat or dog likes to hide underneath the bed, it is a clever idea to have some type of blocker eliminating their path of access.
+8. Pets under the bed- If your cat or dog likes to hide underneath the bed, it is a clever idea to have some type of blocker to eliminate their path of access.
 This would prevent a cat or dog from getting their paw or part of their body caught in the moving base parts of the deck when it is moving up and down during operation.
 While I have personally never run into an issue, it’s a great idea to keep an eye on your pets to make sure they are not harmed while using an adjustable base.

 9. New Sleeping Positions- Sleeping on an adjustable bed does wonders for people.
 However, it can take some time to get used to.
 Sleeping with your feet and/or head elevated can be a foreign position for some.
 It may take time to get accustomed to your adjustable bed.
 I compare it to buying a new pair of running shoes.
-It takes time for your body to adapt to a new sleep position; like how it takes time for your foot to adapt to a new pair of shoes.
+It takes time for your body to adapt to new sleep position; like how it takes time for your foot to adapt to a new pair of shoes.

 10. Fabric Bunching– When a bed is used on an adjustable base, the fabric can bunch up on the mattress surface and sides when the bend takes place.
 Depending upon the body type, the cover will sometimes bunch up in areas that may lead to discomfort.
-Fortunately, most mattresses that are used on adjustable beds use a stretch knit cover or spandex type material allowing for such flexing.
+Fortunately, most mattresses that are used on adjustable beds use a stretch knit cover or spandex-type material allowing for such flexing.
 In summation, such materials permit the cover to be outstretched or flattened once the bed is placed in the desired position.